 A healthy diet is one of the 4 pillars of health.
-Slowly but surely, people are starting to become aware of how diet impacts their health.
-Research has really begun to show how what we eat has a significant impact on our health, energy levels, how we feel and our disease risk.
+As mentioned above, research has really begun to show how what we eat has a significant impact on our health, energy levels and disease risk.
 Eating a well balanced diet is one of the most important factors to preventing, managing and reversing chronic disease, as well as just feeling all round awesome so you can live your best life!

-So here are my 17 best diet habits that if done consistently on a day to day basis, can help improve energy levels, overall wellbeing and prevent/manage chronic disease.
+On that note, here are my 17 best diet habits to eat a whole food, balanced diet.
+If done consistently on a day to day basis, can help improve energy levels, overall wellbeing and prevent/manage chronic disease.

 1. Increase water intake and reduce (or eliminate) the intake of high calorie, sugar laden beverages (fruit juices, flavoured milk, sports drinks, soft drinks, alcohol, energy drinks and sugar in hot beverages).
 Replace a high calorie beverage for water.
 Carry a water bottle with you.